 The leaves of any Dracaena over time will grab their share of dust.
 Clean these house plants regularly and remove the dust by wiping the leaves with a damp cloth.

-Most plants you buy for the home will have enough fertilizer to last a long time – in general stay away from fertilizing indoor plants but if you must a weak liquid food will do.
+Most plants you buy for the home will have enough plant food in the potting mix to last a long time – in general, stay away from fertilizing indoor plants but if you must, use a weak liquid fertilizer at 1/4 to 1/3 strength will do.

-Fortunately, indoors plant disease is a rare problem on the Dracaena family as a whole.
-The biggest problem come normally from improper watering – too much or too little – that’s why I like sub-irrigation and the next problem would come from pests like mealybugs or spider mites.
+Fortunately, indoors plant disease is a rare problem with the Dracaena family as a whole.
+The biggest problem normally comes from improper watering – too much or too little causes brown tips and yellow leaves – that’s why I like sub-irrigation.
+The next problem comes from pests like mealy bugs or spider mites.

-Root rot usually finds its way into the Dracaena problem camp when the potting soil is overwatered on a frequent basis or the soil mix does not drain quickly enough.
+Root rot usually finds its way into the Dracaena problem camp when the potting soil is overwatered on a frequent basis or the potting mix does not drain quickly enough.

-When the humidity gets to low like during the winter months leaf tips can brown.
+When the humidity gets too low like during the winter months leaf tips can brown.
+This is where a humidifier can help with plant care.

-If your marginata suffers from a sudden loss of leaves look for a number of possible causes:
+If your Madagascar Dragon trees suffer from a sudden loss of leaves look for a number of possible causes:

 - Exposure to temperature changes